ethanlee515/ethanlee515.github.io/MPQC-SWIA/script.md

 Generally, we erase the edge where the packet drop occurs.

 We then find another path, and this process just kinda repeats itself.
+We keep on going until either P1 has no more packets left or if there's no more paths available.

 Now let's assume the algorithm eventually terminates successfully.
 Meaning that P1 has no packets left.
 Everything is either sent to P2 or dropped.
+For example these three are the ones that arrived, and this one was lost somewhere.
 Obviously the number of packet losses is bounded by the number of edges in the graph.
 Since we have this upper bound, the ECC can always be decoded.

 So I guess I've shown some sort of correctness property.
-Let's next try to make the protocol abort instead.
+Let's next try to make the protocol abort instead and see if we get identifiable abort.

 So let's say this path gets broken again.
 We get rid of this.
 Then same thing again.

 Now there's no paths from P1 to P2, so the protocol aborts.
 Time to find the bad guys.
+I claim that it is always possible; let me explain why.

+First notice that when the protocol aborts, the graph is disconnected.
+That's becasue there's no paths from P1 to P2.
-So we first notice that the edges never break between any pair of honest parties.
+The other important observation is that the edges never break between any pair of honest parties.
 In terms of the graph, it means that they stay on the same connected component.
-So when the graph becomes disconnected, which is clearly true when the protocol aborts, the honest parties can just blame everyone on different connected components.
+This and this together gives us identifiable abort, since the honest parties can just blame everyone on different connected components.

 To sum things up, for this subproblem, and with this restricted adversary model, we're able to get something like SWIA.